pgaljan/excel-dumper/README.md

 # Dumper

-A Python script that extracts all non-null rows from Excel worksheets and exports them to CSV format with worksheet names included.
+A Python-based ETL pre-processor that flattens Excel files into a predictable CSV format with critical source metadata for easy ingestion into data pipelines.

 ## Features